Columbia Icefield Adventure: Tickets and Tips

 Family Experience – Kids Go Free

-Dan and Celine Brewer, owners of TravelBanffCanada.com enjoy a laugh with their kids while standing on the Athabasca Glacier on a Columbia Icefield Adventure tour by Pursuit.
+Dan and Celine Brewer, owners of TravelBanffCanada.com, enjoy a laugh with their kids while standing on the Athabasca Glacier on a Columbia Icefield Adventure tour by Pursuit.

 The Athabasca Icefield Adventure is a ton of fun for families!

 You can save up to 25% by purchasing tickets for several top area attractions as a package.
-The very popular Pursuit Pass Rockies package bundles tickets for six excellent Banff & Jasper attractions including:
+The very popular Pursuit Pass Rockies package bundles tickets for six excellent Banff and Jasper attractions including:

 If you are flexible on your timing, you can save up to 40% on your tickets by purchasing a Pursuit Pass Rockies Value package.
 This package is identical to the Pursuit Pass Rockies package, except you can only visit the two Columbia Icefield attractions after 3:30 PM.